GandhiNN/gandhinn.github.io/_posts/2025-07-16-docker-pull-and-self-signed-certificate.md

 }
 {% endhighlight %}

-Then, restart the docker daemon.
+Then, restart the docker daemon:

 {% highlight bash %}
 # I am using WSL2 so systemd is not the init system
 sudo service docker restart
 {% endhighlight %}

-Your image pull should now works.
+Your image pull should now works!

 # Conclusion